A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

 The final output from the generator network is a small perturbation $\mathbf{\delta}_{ssp}$ at the target location.
-Therefore, the estimated SSP $\mathbf{\hat{s}}_{ssp}$ at the target point can be expressed as the sum of the mean SSP of surrounding reference points and the generated perturbation:
+Therefore, the estimated SSP $\mathbf{\hat{s}}_{ssp}$ at the target point can be expressed as the sum of the average SSP of surrounding reference points and the generated perturbation:

-This decomposition approach guides the generator network to focus explicitly on the local variability at the target point.
-Leveraging the overall trend information from surrounding reference points, we represent the estimated SSP as the sum of a mean profile of surrounding references and a small perturbation term.
-The perturbation term is learned by the generator network to compensate for inadequacies inherent in the mean profile model, especially under complex marine conditions, thereby effectively enhancing prediction accuracy.
-Moreover, such decomposition simplifies model training, enabling the network to focus more effectively on capturing deep nonlinear deviations rather than merely reconstructing the background mean.
+This decomposition strategy guides the generator network to explicitly focus on capturing variations at the target location.
+By leveraging the general trend information derived from surrounding reference points, the estimated SSP is expressed as the sum of the average profile of nearby references and a residual perturbation term.
+The generator is designed to learn this perturbation term, which compensates for the limitations of the mean profile, particularly under complex marine environmental conditions, thereby significantly improving prediction accuracy.
+Furthermore, this decomposition simplifies the training process, allowing the network to concentrate on modeling deep nonlinear deviations rather than reconstructing the background mean field.

 The detailed model of MDF-RAGAN is given in Fig.~\ref{fig02}.
-In the following section, we will introduce the generator, discriminator, and optimization strategy step by step.
+In the following section, we detail the architectures of the generator and discriminator, along with the optimization strategy.